cloudsoft/gemalto-dpod-examples/README.md

    git clone https://github.com/cloudsoft/gemalto-dpod-examples.git
    ```

-1. Customize the endpoints for your own environment:
+1. Customize the endpoints for your own environment.

+   (These configuration values will subsequent be used _inside_ the docker containers,
+   by a combination of passing environment variables, and mounting files/directories from
+   your local disk into the container).

    1. Modify `docker/amp/etc/brooklyn.cfg` to set the URIs, username and password
       for your DPOD login (using the 'application owner' account).